dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/2_Measure.md

 Lemma
 :	If $A_n$ are all measurable, $\limsup A_n$ and $\liminf A_n$ are measurable.

-> *Proof:*
+Proof
-> Measurable sets form a sigma algebra, and these are expressed as countable unions/intersections of measurable sets.
+: Measurable sets form a sigma algebra, and these are expressed as countable unions/intersections of measurable sets.

 Theorem (Borel-Cantelli)
 :   Let $\{E_k\}$ be a countable collection of measurable sets.